 the (global) authentication key, GAK.

-To establish these static keys using key wrap, the key shall be first generated by the client, then it shall be transferred to the server by invoking the key_transfer method of the “Security setup” object, see IIEC 62056-6-2:EC 62056-6-2:—, 5.3.7.
+To establish these static keys using key wrap, the key shall be first generated by the client, then it shall be transferred to the server by invoking the key_transfer method of the “Security setup” object, see IEC 62056-6-2:2021, 4.4.7.
 The method invocation parameter shall carry the key_id(s) and the wrapped key(s).
 The APDU carrying the service that invokes the method and the method invocation parameters shall be protected as required by the security policy and the access rights.

 NOTE The required level of protection can be specified in project specific companion specifications.